On turbulence for spacetimes with stable trapping: Numerical results

 Indeed, for both $\epsilon=0.125$ and $\epsilon=0.25$, we observe a direct angular-mode cascade characterised by (i) the slow dispersion of the angular modes contained in the initial data, (ii) the slow dispersion of the excited angular modes, once these attain their maximum amplitude, and (iii) the dominance of progressively higher angular modes over the evolution (see Figure \ref{spectrum_epsilon_small_2_1}).
 For what concerns the dominance of higher angular modes over the angular modes contained in the initial data, we point out that, strictly speaking, only the $\ell=1$-mode gets dominated within the time interval evolved (in particular, at $t=150$, the $\ell\in [3,4]$-modes dominate the $\ell=1$-mode in both cases shown in Figure \ref{spectrum_epsilon_small_2_1}).
 In fact, when comparing the angular-mode cascades for these two smaller amplitudes, we note that the excitation of the higher angular modes becomes \emph{less efficient} the smaller the amplitude of the initial data.
 For example, with the highest excited angular mode that we plot (i.e., $\ell=15$), the difference

 at $t=150$ is larger for smaller $\epsilon$ (see also Figure \ref{fig:SDAsTime} for a comparison with the $\epsilon=1$-case), resulting in steeper $t=150$-curves in Figure \ref{spectrum_epsilon_small_2_1} for smaller $\epsilon$.
-Despite the decreased efficiency of the mode cascade, we speculate that, over a longer interval of time than the one numerically evolved, the higher angular modes will eventually dominate \emph{both} the angular modes contained in the initial data, with the solution undergoing a qualitatively similar mode dynamics to the one illustrated in Figure \ref{fig:CascadeOfModes}.
+Despite the decreased efficiency of the mode cascade, we speculate that, over a longer interval of time than the one numerically evolved, the higher angular modes will eventually dominate \emph{both} the angular modes contained in the initial data, with the solution undergoing a qualitatively similar mode dynamics to the one illustrated in Figure \ref{fig:CascadeOfModes}\footnote{Recently, \cite{Redondo-Yuste:2025hlv} examined the same cubic equation as in this work, focusing on the regime of small initial data through a perturbative analysis of a dimensionally reduced model and found that all higher-order energy norms grow, irrespective of the initial data's amplitude.}.

 In contrast with the $\epsilon=1$-case of Section \ref{sec_growth_derivatives}, we do not observe any growth of second derivatives of our numerical solutions for $\epsilon=0.25$ and $\epsilon=0.125$ within the time interval evolved.
 We argue that the absence of growth may be ascribed to the decreased efficiency of the angular-mode cascade: If the growth of second derivatives eventually occurs, it would become manifest over a longer interval of time than the one for which we can numerically evolve.
 Nonetheless, we expect sufficiently high-order derivatives (as well as sufficiently high-order energies) of the solutions to manifestly grow already over the time interval considered in this work.
 With the fourth-order finite difference methods we employ, computation of high-order derivatives becomes problematic in terms of the resolution that would be needed for accurate results, and so we leave to future investigations a thorough study of high-order quantities for small values of $\epsilon$, and in particular their potential growth.